thequietlife/cyber-threat-intelligence/assets/notes.md

 | 8.
 Effective communication of policy-support information and judgments | shorter is usually better, with key points stated |
 | 9.
 Candid Admission of Mistakes | review performance to search for improved practices as well as to study mistakes |

+**16 June 2023**
+Intelligence Cycle
+six steps: requirements, planning and direction, collection, processing and exploitation, analysis and production, and dissemination.
+The cycle is circular in nature and the movement between the steps is fluid.

 Next
 3. Sergio Caltagirone, Industrial Control Threat Intelligence Whitepaper
-4. Intelligence Cycle
-5. Richards J. Heuer's Psychology of Intelligence Analysis (big book)
+4. Richards J. Heuer's Psychology of Intelligence Analysis (big book)